NuriaAmezaga/Data-Analysis-SQL-Tableu/README.md

 - **Data Analysis and Visualization**: Employing data extraction techniques and tools like **Tableau** for visualizing and presenting insights.
 - **Market Research**: Integrating comprehensive market research to enhance understanding and strategy.

+## Team Collaboration

+Throughout this project, I had the opportunity to enhance not just my technical skills, but also my ability to **work collaboratively** within a diverse team and communicate complex data-driven insights in an accessible way to non-technical stakeholders.

+Working with a team on this project underscored the importance of clear and continuous communication, especially in a remote or diverse setting.
+Coordinating with colleagues from different backgrounds and with varying degrees of technical expertise helped me appreciate the nuances of effective teamwork.
+It reinforced the need for establishing regular updates and feedback loops, which ensured alignment on project goals and methodologies.

 ## Conclusion

 This repository is set up to guide strategic decisions through data-driven analysis and professional assessments.
 By exploring these elements, we aim to make a well-informed decision about our potential market expansion into Brazil.